+An anti-dilution clause serves to protect the shareholder from a dilution in their shareholding.
 Dilution occurs when a shareholder’s stake in a company decreases as a result of an increase in the number of shares in the company.
-Anti-dilution clauses are aimed at protecting investors from dilution where new shares are issued at a price less than that paid by those initial investors.
+This may be when a second or third round of capital raising occurs.
+Anti-dilution clauses aim to protect investors from dilution where new shares are issued at a price less than what they initially paid.

-The full ratchet anti-dilution clause provides the greatest protection for investors, but it is the most restrictive for companies who wish to have multiple fundraising rounds.
+A full ratchet anti-dilution clause provides the greatest protection for investors.
+However, it is the most restrictive if you wish to have multiple fundraising rounds.

 When a shareholder converts their preference shares to ordinary shares, the conversion price of their preference shares is reduced to reflect the share issuance price for the next round.
 This means that shareholders can convert their preference shares at the new, lower price.

-Similarly, if the shareholder holds ordinary shares, then additional shares will be issued immediately after the new round.
-In both circumstances, the shareholder will receive more shares for their initial investment to ensure that their stake in the company is not diluted.
+Similarly, if the shareholder holds ordinary shares, the additional shares will be issued immediately after the new round.
+In both circumstances, the shareholder will receive more shares for their initial investment to ensure that their stake in the company does not experience dilution.

-A formula in the agreement governs this weighted average which calculates the weighted average share price based on:
+A formula in the agreement governs this weighted average which calculates the weighted average share price based on the:

-- The amount the company raised before the additional round; and
+- amount you have raised before the additional round; and

-- The average price per share compared with the subsequent capital raise and lower share price.
+- average price per share compared with the subsequent capital raise and lower share price.

-While the weighted average formula will not completely protect the investors from dilution, it can significantly lessen the effect, and it is the more company-friendly of the two types of anti-dilution clauses.
+While the weighted average formula will not completely protect the investors from dilution, it can significantly lessen the effect.
+Furthermore, it is the more company-friendly of the two types of anti-dilution clauses.

 Is There a Better Way?

 If your business desperately needs a capital injection, you may not be able to refuse an investor who is insisting on an anti-dilution clause.
-Given the limitations that an anti-dilution clause can impose on future fundraising and the existing shareholders, you may wish to consider negotiating the anti-dilution clause as a ‘Pay to Play’ provision.
+An anti-dilution clause can impose limitations on both your future fundraising and the existing shareholders.
+Therefore, you may wish to consider negotiating the anti-dilution clause as a ‘Pay to Play’ provision.

-A startup lawyer can draft a Pay to Play provision so that investors are only protected from dilution if they participate in subsequent rounds of capital raising.
-This incentivises investors to keep contributing to the company and can apply to both full ratchet and weighted average ratchet clauses.
-This is a way to satisfy both the interests of investors in protecting their initial stake and the interests of a startup raising additional capital in a less onerous way.
+You can draft a Pay to Play provision so that investors are only protected from dilution if they participate in subsequent rounds of capital raising.
+This incentivises investors to keep contributing to the company.
+It can also apply to both full ratchet and weighted average ratchet clauses.
+This method can satisfy both the interests of investors in protecting their initial stake and your interests of additional capital in a less onerous way.